MethodAtlas

 Kang, J. D. Y., & Schafer, J. L. (2007).
 Demystifying Double Robustness: A Comparison of Alternative Strategies for Estimating a Population Mean from Incomplete Data.

-Kang and Schafer showed through simulations that doubly robust estimators can perform poorly when both models are moderately misspecified, even though they remain consistent when one model is correct.
-This influential paper tempered enthusiasm and motivated further methodological work on practical performance.
+Kang and Schafer show through simulations that doubly robust estimators can perform poorly when both models are moderately misspecified, even though they remain consistent when one model is correct.
+This influential paper tempers enthusiasm and motivates further methodological work on practical performance.